A Generic Warhammer Fantasy RPG Adventure

 Pompous Asses: a merchant and his wife over-nighting on their way to the next town.
 They are pampered city folk and cannot fight.
 Insert your favourite stereotypes here: Obnoxious, useless, demanding, gluttonous, pampered etc. “See here, we are not to be spoken to that way!”, “Do you know who I am?
 Wait til the baron hears about this.”
 “Have them all flogged, see if I don’t”, “Avert your eyes, my dear”, “We will pay good coin for you to escort us out of here mein herrs.”, “Forget the plebs, take this gold and protect us!”

-War Boss –An Orc or Wargor leading of a small war-band intent and on making his mark.
+War Boss –An Orc or Wargor leading a small war-band intent and on making his mark in this part of the forest.
 Cunning, willing to take risks and sacrifice his lesser minions.
 Loyal to his elite units but no others.
 Suitably formidable and well equipped.
 The leader of the horde.
 A large but cunning brute.
 He/she will send the minions forward in probes, distractions, and concerted attacks.
 The presence of Zagrax (see below) has inspired him to attempt this raid with a less than ideal numerical advantage.
 He will be visible in the distance sending troops forward and will be present in the later attacks to press home the advantage.
 “Over the wall lads, over the wall and thru the windows!”
 “You lot swing around the back ‘n keep em busy” “First one in the big hut gets the best cut”.
 “Come out, come out little pink piggies, it’s supper time!”, “Don’t burn it yet, I want fresh meat not charcoal!”